aayushnn/MDN-Projects/README.md

 # MDN-Projects
-Solutions to projects for MDN "Front-end web developer" course.
+Solutions to projects for MDN's "Front-end web developer" course.